jeevantelukula/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

 ^^^^^^^^^^^^^^^^^^^^^

-All the hardware components are exposed to userspace applications using the Linux ALSA (Advance Linux Sound Architecture) framework, which allows control and configuration of the hardware through common APIs.
+All the hardware components are exposed to userspace applications using the Linux ALSA (Advanced Linux Sound Architecture) framework, which allows control and configuration of the hardware through common APIs.
 For more details check the `links below <#additional-information>`__.